orchest/orchest/docs/source/getting_started/installation.rst

 .. code-block:: bash

-   # Create a minikube cluster.
+   # Create a minikube cluster with ingress addon enabled
-   minikube start --cpus=4

-   # Enable the ingress addon
-   minikube addons enable ingress
+   minikube start --cpus 4 --addons ingress

 .. tip::
    We provide a convenienent end-to-end installation script for a complete minikube deployment.